marckassay/sots/README.md

 sots (Sequence of Time Segments) is a JS module that allows you to structure complex sequences of time segments with just a small amount of code.
-It's capable of being stateful relative to indivdual time segments and a state can be momentary or non-momentary.
+It's capable of being stateful relative to indivdual time segments, which states can be momentary or non-momentary.

-When compiled, this module's JS files weighs-in around 16kBs, excluding RxJS from this estimate.
+When compiled, this module's JS files weighs-in around 20kBs, excluding RxJS from this estimate.

 ## Install
 ### npm